ursal/aws-missing-tools/ec2-automate-backup/README.backup2ami.md

 # Introduction:
 ec2-automate-backup2ami is a very similar tool, which (unlike ec2-automate-backup) snapshots whole EC2 instances by creating AMI.
 This should significantely simplify the restoration process.
 Also, there's little addon which finds instances tagged for backup throughout all regions.
-Since ec2-automate-backup2ami based on the latest version of colinbjohnson/aws-missing-tools/ec2-automate-backup, the syntax has slightly changed:
+Since ec2-automate-backup2ami based on the latest version of colinbjohnson/aws-missing-tools/ec2-automate-backup, the syntax has slightly changed (in comparing with my version of ec2-automate-backup):
 * -v option is removed
 * -i option specifies the single instance to backup (either -i or -t option is required)
 * -k option now takes suffix which specifies the dimension of the purging interval: d for days (default), h for hours, m for minutes